Selling with HubSpot

 250 x 250 - multi column (2)-1

 HubSpot’s sales process consists of seven stages: connect, discovery, solutions demo, business considerations, pricing and terms, out for signature, and closed won.
-Some of these stages will be assisted by your channel account team, while others will be led by the partner, and sometimes these stages will be worked collaboratively together.
+Some of these stages will be assisted by our growth specialists (GSs), while others will be led by the partner, and sometimes these stages will be worked collaboratively together.
 For more information on the sales process, visit this page.

 Solutions Partner Program Sales Rules